 Cranky Curlew is George Hirst and Penelope Sheridan.

 George is a Canberra School of Art graduate whose first proper job was as an Information Officer for the National Gallery of Australia.
-In the 1980s he had a number of solo exhibitions, travelled, taught drawing and painting then moved to Townsville then Magnetic Island after meeting actor and wife Penelope.
+In the 1980s he had a number of solo exhibitions, travelled, taught drawing and painting.
+George's work is represented in a number of private collections and in the National Gallery of Australia.

 At Townsville's, Perc Tucker Regional Gallery he managed the collection, curated and installed local and nationally travelling exhibitions over seven years.
 When word processors arrived to end the paper scrunching days of typewriters, George found he could write with ease and went on to start, with Penelope and a pal, Magnetic Times newspaper, then its website.